 Children’s centres provide Early Help services, to the whole family from pregnancy through to aged eight, when families most need support using the “team around the family” approach.

-Early help means taking action to support a child, young person or their family early in the life of a problem, as soon as it emerges.
-It can be required at any stage in a child’s life from pre-birth to adulthood, and applies to any problem or need that a family needs support to resolve.
+Early Help means taking action to support a child, young person or their family early in the life of a problem, as soon as it emerges.
+It can be required at any stage in a child’s life from pre-birth to adulthood, and applies to any problem or issue that a family needs support to resolve.
 It also applies to all children and young people, with any form of need.

-Early help can be provided in the most complex of circumstances as well as the simplest.
+Early Help can be provided in the most complex of circumstances as well as the simplest.
 Early help means responding promptly if a child is at immediate risk of harm (or has other significant or complex needs), as much as it means responding to a need which only requires advice or guidance.

 In Devon all our Children’s centres are managed by the charity Action For Children.
 To access your local Children’s centre services please use the Pinpoint directory for locations and contact details.